makersacademy/bowling-challenge/README2.md

 so that I can know how the player is doing.

 As a scorekeeper,
+I want to see what the total score is after each throw, so that I can know how the player is doing.

+As a scorekeeper,
 I want to be informed when the set is over, so that I know when to announce the total score.